 How do I obtain a copy of a Crash Report?

-In order to obtain a crash report, a person involved in the crash must report to the Lafayette Police Department at 900 East University Avenue to request a copy.
+Also, the person involved in the crash can report to the Lafayette Police Department at 900 East University Avenue to request a copy.
 The fee for the report or any other related material is as follows:

 What is the Lafayette Police Department’s policy on the release of reports?